Finishxx/todo/frontend/README.md

 - MainHeader
 - Todo
     - TodoSummary: Counts how many tasks there are for each status
     - TodoFilter
     - TodoEntryList: Lists entries and hosts CRUD buttons
     - Modal
         - TodoConfirmDeleteModal
         - TodoEditModal
 - MainFooter

 ## Known issues

-- No thought was given to mobile users
+- No thought was given to mobile users or responsiveness in general
 - The application is single page, but not in the sense of SPA needing Vue Router.
-- The styling and functionality are very basic
+- The styling and functionality are quite basic

 ## Attributions